Skip to content

 • Design multi-agent pipelines

-• Pass data between agents
+• Pass data between agents with input/output mapping

 • Optimize for quality and speed